natukj/vantager-mnhs/README.md

 - `--use_examples`: Flag to use example needles
 - `--examples`: List of example needles (use with --use_examples)
 - `--remove_dialogue`: Flag to remove dialogue from the text before processing
+- `--verify`: Flag to enable LLM verification of extracted information

 ### Examples